dndworld/dndworld.github.io/downtime/dtd-consequences.md

 Some of the DTDs come with consequences, such as injury, infamy points, and/or fine.

+!!!warning Remember to [set up your Lifestyle](/downtime/lifestyle/) before running DTDs!
+It is optional, but if you would like to do DTD, you have to pay Lifestyle.

+Be sure to follow the [DTD Rules](/downtime/dtd/#downtime-days-dtd-rules) when running DTDs too.
+!!!

 ## Injuries

 *Injuries that go beyond simple flesh wounds are more difficult to heal than a simple health restoring spell or potion.*